 Police Misconduct Litigation

 This program provides up-to-the-minute information on the latest developments in both prosecuting and defending cases brought under Section 1983, including insider tactics and key legal updates.
 Expert practitioners delve deep into the major issues from multiple perspectives, using their wealth of experience to share practical tips and strategies for handling these cases from inception through trial.
-Their unique insights provide you not just with a thorough overview, but also solid grounding in the very latest in this area of the law.
+Their unique insights provide you not just with a thorough overview but a solid grounding in the very latest in this area of the law.